 The Kiger 9C Gets A Facelift

 The Kiger 9C has been out for a bit, but SHOT Show gave Anderson a chance to display several new models of the gun as well as some fancy cerakoted designs.
+The gun looks like it uses a P80 frame.
 Anderson has optic-ready models, lightened slides, and a few fancy finishes.
 I asked if the finishes would be available, and the folks at Anderson advised yes.

 In fact, they were looking to make special editions a regular thing.
 They would produce maybe one a month or so with a specialized finish.
 Models shown at SHOT include the Miami Vice model that has got my eye, as well as a specialized camouflage.
 There was also a Nintendo Zapper design, but I was assured this wouldn’t be produced for the general market.
 I’m sure that was a relief to Nintendo’s and Anderson’s lawyers.